performing for the living

 https://jennyjykim.com

-Previously, Scarlett was co-founder and Artistic Director of The Mortuary, performance laboratory for unclassifiable experiments spanning Korean shaman rituals, chamber orchestras, and experimental larps.
-At CultureHub, global art and technology community founded by La MaMa and SeoulArts, Scarlett oversaw artistic programming of the LA studio, and spearheaded Re-Fest, an annual art + technology + activism festival.
+Previously, as Director of Innovation & Strategy of Oregon Shakespeare Festival, Scarlett led the transmedia department of the largest repertory theater in the US.
+Scarlett co-founded and served as Artistic Director of The Mortuary, performance laboratory for unclassifiable experiments.
+At CultureHub, global art and technology community founded by La MaMa and SeoulArts, Scarlett oversaw artistic programming of the LA studio.

 MFA, Directing, CalArts.
 BA, Theatre & Performance Studies and Visual Arts, University of Chicago.